jasonm23/onlisp-markdown/onlisp.md

 search engine: it traverses the tree of logical implications formed by the rules, looking for a successful path.

-Though rules and facts sound like distinct types of objects, they are conceptu- ally interchangeable.
+Though rules and facts sound like distinct types of objects, they are conceptually interchangeable.
 Rules can be seen as virtual facts.
 If we want our database to reﬂect the discovery that big, ﬁerce animals are rare, we could look for all the x such that there are facts (species x), (big x), and (fierce x), and add a new fact (rare x).
 However, by deﬁning a rule to say